stephenliang/nginx-php/README.md

 Another option is to add your custom nginx configuration by mounting it to `/etc/nginx/sites-enabled/`, you can do so as such

 	docker run -d p 80:80 -p 443:443 -v <sites-enabled dir>:/etc/nginx/sites-enabled simplyintricate/nginx

+# Advanced Options

+## SSL Certificates

+You may choose to add the certificate and private key for your site to the nginx.
+In this case, you should override the `default.conf` file to include the necessary ssl directives to enable SSL.
+You may then either mout the SSL certificates and keys to your host, or add them in.